- Undergraduate Faculty

 Born and raised in Madrid, Spain, her main research has focused on the professionalization of the field of clinical psychology.
 Focusing on the 1896-1949 time period, she has explored the emerging and evolving role of clinical psychologists, from administrators of intelligence and occupational tests before, during and between the world wars, to their increased visibility as therapists and researchers during and after World War II.

-In collaboration with Dr. Randolph Ford, director of the Data Analytics Ph.D. program at Harrisburg University, they have also been using a novel natural language processing tool to analyze multiple written and oral language corpora.
+In collaboration with Dr. Randolph Ford, director of the Data Analytics Ph.D. program at Harrisburg University, they have also been using a novel natural language processing tool to evaluate current AI systems, and to develop a valid readability index.

 - Stetten Post-doctoral Fellow in the History of Biomedical Sciences, Office of NIH History (Public History)